JensRantil/jensrantil.github.io/content/posts/2020-01-12_testing-strategy-over-time/index.md

 With the advent of microservices, some companies have a cultural preference to keep their services small.
 To some extent, this can keep complexity down at the service level.
-However, it's worth remembering that it pushes complexity on the platform architecture level; for example, investments in observability become increasingly important.
+However, it's worth remembering that that instead pushes complexity to live _between_ microservices instead.
+For example, investments in observability become increasingly important.

 You can partially also avoid hitting the costs of software complexity by making